KS 3

 How it will be assessed

 Students are assessed each half term by a range of different tasks designed to develop both their research and communication skills.
-There is a strong emphasis on communication and literacy and by Year 9 students are expected to be able to write reasoned arguments in well structured essays.

 Future Career Paths in subject